aloosley/persistable/README.md

         return outlier_estimator
 ```
-Just like in example one, parameters for the estimator are tracked via a `PersistableParams` object (here
+Just like in example one, the generation is defined by `_generate_payload`.
+The parameters for generation
-`OutlierEstimatorParams`), and the persistable estimator `OutlierEstimatorP` has a generator_payload method that
-depends on another persisable `GaussianDistributedPointsP`.

-The only addition
+and parameter based persisting and loading are defined by a subclass of `PersistableParams` called
+`OutlierEstimatorParams` **and** the `tracked_persistable_dependencies`, which in this case in the instance of
+`GaussianDistributedPointsP`.
+Thus, the outlier estimator is uniquely defined by it's hyperparameters and the data
+used to train it.

 # Conclusion
 In general, the benefit to using `Persistable` is maximal when: